Updated May 31, 2023

 We will use the MySQL ORDER BY DESC clause with multiple columns of the table in the query and see the result set when executed.
 The MySQL statement querying on the same table Customer as the previous one is as follows:

 Here, we have used DESC keywords with both the Column names after the ORDER BY clause to produce the result set in descending order.
-Thus, in the case when one column is added DESC and the other not, it will automatically be sorted in ascending order.
+Thus, if one column is specified with the DESC modifier and the other column is not, the result will be automatically sorted in ascending order.

 Example #3 – MySQL ORDER BY DESC using WHERE clause